AishaSharif/Delani-Studios/readme.md

-# Assignments
+# Moringa-Core-Assg-1
-Assignment two:
+Moringa Core Assignment One
-Create the website shown on the page_guide.jpg